rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And when he had entered, he said to them, Why are you making a commotion and weeping?
 The child is not dead but sleeping. ^0539

 And they laughed at him.
-But he put them all outside and took the child’s father and mother and those who were with him and went in where the child was. ^0540
+But he put them all outside and took the child's father and mother and those who were with him and went in where the child was. ^0540

 Taking her by the hand he said to her, Talitha cumi, which means, Little girl, I say to you, arise. ^0541

-And immediately the girl got up and began walking ( for she was twelve years of age), and they were immediately overcome with amazement. ^0542
+And immediately the girl got up and began walking (for she was twelve years of age), and they were immediately overcome with amazement. ^0542

 And he strictly charged them that no one should know this, and told them to give her something to eat. ^0543

 He went away from there and came to his hometown, and his disciples followed him. ^0601